LeoJu06/OthelloZero11/src/othello/interface.md

 ## Neural Network Heatmap
 A visual heatmap overlay of the current board that highlights the neural network's evaluation for each possible move.
 Brighter colors could indicate better moves.
+For this heatmap should somewhat of a scale be displayed, so the user can understand the underlying principle. blue for low probability and red for high probability.